stonepros/stone/doc/rados/configuration/msgr2.rst

 ----------

-The messenger v2 protocol, or msgr2, is the second major revision on Ceph's on-wire protocol.
+The messenger v2 protocol, or msgr2, is the second major revision on Stone's on-wire protocol.
 It brings with it several key features:

 * A *secure* mode that encrypts all data passing over the network
 * Improved encapsulation of authentication payloads, enabling future